kupehtci/DOCUMENTATION/AZURE DEVOPS/PIPELINES/TASKS/DotNetCoreCLI.md

 If you need more control over how the results are published into Azure DevOps pipeline, you can set `publishTestResults: false` so they are not automatically published and control the publish with `PublishTestResults` task[^1].

+### Code coverage

+To collect code coverage during `test`, add `--collect:"XPlat Code Coverage"` to `arguments` and publish the resulting Cobertura file with [[PublishCodeCoverageResults]].
+See [[Azure Pipelines - Unit Testing and Code Coverage]] for the full explanation of .NET coverage tooling and file formats.

 %%TODO%%